Ever wondered what your cosmetics products are made of? Or what the ingredients on the package really are?

-Unfortunately, the industry is highly unregulated, and brands have no legal obligation to let consumers know the source of their ingredient squalene.
-Additionally, many companies falsely promote ‘squalane’ as the plant alternative to shark squalene, when it’s in fact just the derivative of shark liver oil.
+Unfortunately, cosmetics and personal care product brands have no legal obligation to let consumers know the source of their squalene.
+Additionally, some companies falsely promote ‘squalane’ as the plant alternative to shark squalene, when it’s in fact just the derivative of shark liver oil.

-Until laws are passed to ensure squalane-based products are accurately labeled, it’s up to us as consumers to vote with our dollars, thoroughly researching the products we buy.
+Until laws are passed to change labelling on squalane-based products, it’s up to us as consumers to vote with our dollars, thoroughly researching the products we buy.
 If squalene or squalane is listed – look for the words ‘100% plant-derived,’ or ‘vegetable based’ or “vegetable origins”.
-If the label doesn’t indicate the source, reach out to the company and ask.
-Or, better yet, choose a product you know does not contain shark squalene.
+If the label doesn’t indicate the source, don't buy it!.
+Or reach out to the company and ask.
+Better yet, always choose products you know do not contain squalene.
 More and more ethical, plant-based cosmetic companies are emerging.
 Why would you choose to jeopardize our oceans when you have another option?

 We’re also in the process of raising funds to test products so you know what products are free of shark.
 We’re certain the results will shock you, and change what products we consume.
-We are certain you don’t want to be contributing to the demise of one of the oldest, most important predators the planet has, without knowing it!
+You don’t want to be contributing to the demise of one of the oldest, most important predators the planet has, without knowing it!